piouson/kubernetes-bootcamp/README.md

 kubectl get ns
 # list resources in the ingress namespace
 kubectl get all -n ingress-nginx
+# list ingressclass resource in the ingress namespace
+kubectl get ingressclass -n ingress-nginx
 # view ingress spec
 kubectl explain ingress.spec | less
 ```

+> You can remove the need for a trailing slash `/` in urls by adding annotation `nginx.ingress.kubernetes.io/rewrite-target: /` to ingress spec `ingress.metadata.annotations`

 ### Lab 9.1 Enable Ingress

 1. List existing namespaces
 2. Enable Ingress on minikube
-3. List namespaces and confirm new ingress-related namespace added
+3. List Namespaces and confirm new Ingress Namespace added
-4. List and review resources created by enabling Ingress (namespaced) - can you figure out the relationship?
+4. List all resources in the Ingress Namespace, including the _ingressclass_
+5. Review the _ingress-nginx-controller_ Service in YAML form, note service type and ports
+6. Review the _ingressclass_ in YAML form, is this marked as the default?
-5. Review the Ingress spec
+7. Review the Ingress spec

 <details>
 <summary>lab9.1 solution</summary>